A user with full access to an existing Google Cloud Platform (GCP) project within BigQuery. Stitch won’t be able to create one for you.

 After the project has been created, open the project in the GCP console.
 You can do this by either:

-Clicking Manage Project Settings in the Project Info box on the dashboard page, as seen to the right.
+Clicking Go to project settings in the Project Info box on the dashboard page, as seen to the right.

 Toggling between Projects by clicking the drop-down menu next to the Google Cloud Platform logo in the upper-left corner.